Chemaclass/chemaclass.com/content/blog/2022-09-25-the-beauty-of-leadership.md

 - Leadership requires others, not necessarily direct reports
 - It includes a goal
 - No mention of a title or attributes of any kind

+*End from the key takeaways by ["What is leadership" by Kevin Kruse](https://www.forbes.com/sites/kevinkruse/2013/04/09/what-is-leadership/).*

+---

 ![blog-cover](/images/blog/2022-09-25/footer.jpg)